Shelter-in-place goes into effect during emergency situations where it is important to minimize exposure to outdoor hazards.

 - Send a message on the emergency response team’s radio band to lock buildings and check all doors

 - Turn off card access

 Voice message: A situation has occurred on campus that requires you to stay inside until a recognized officer of law tells you it is safe.
 Please remain in your room and lock the door.

 Approved: May 25, 2010, President’s Cabinet

-Information about the situation will be communicated via the SUNY NY Alert system and college webpage as it becomes available.
+Information about the situation will be communicated via the O-Alert system and university webpage as it becomes available.

-- Once it is safe to resume normal activities, an “All Clear” message will be sent via the SUNY NY Alert system.
+- Once it is safe to resume normal activities, an “All Clear” message will be sent via the O-Alert system.

 This preparedness guide for students, faculty, staff and visitors has been provided to you by SUNY Oneonta.
 We encourage you to familiarize yourself with how SUNY Oneonta plans for emergencies, and to improve your understanding of emergency preparedness and response.
 This guide is based on presently available information, as well as current federal- and state-recommended protective actions.
 In every situation, common sense and awareness of personal safety should take precedence over any action described in this guide.